nayanika237/commerce-operations.en/help/tools/quality-patches-tool/          overview.md

 * You need to apply a small, isolated fix without introducing larger system changes.
 * You require the option to revert a patch if it causes unexpected behavior.
 * You want to manage optional fixes separately from mandatory Cloud patches.

   >[!NOTE]
   >
   >The Cloud Patches for Commerce package delivers required patches with critical fixes.
 Whereas, Quality Patches deliver optional, low-impact quality fixes as individual patches that do not contain backward incompatible changes.
-Refer to [Apply patches](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/develop/upgrade/apply-patches) in the Commerce on Cloud guide for more information.
+Refer to [Apply cloud patches](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/develop/upgrade/apply-patches) in the Commerce on Cloud guide for more information.
 </details>

 <details><summary><b>Avoid using the QPT when</b></summary>